drakkar-lig/walt-python-packages/doc/walt/doc/md/optional-features.md

 When configured to do so (see below), the WalT server can query all switches (command `walt device rescan`) and then display a whole tree of the WalT network (command `walt device tree`).

-## PoE for simplified deployment, hard-reboots and power savings
+## PoE/Wake-on-LAN for simplified deployment, hard-reboots and power savings

 ### PoE for simplified deployment